 This inclusiveness is a challenge to achieve online.
 This is why online training needs a heavy amount of interaction and communication with participants.
 Training should have activities that encourage social belongingness online.

-Allow for learners to connect with one another.
-Consider available social networking sites, personalized emails, or encourage open discussions to strengthen the social aspect in online learning.
+Allow learners to connect.
+Consider available social networking sites, and personalized emails, or encourage open discussions to strengthen the social aspect of online learning.

 Online Training a New Normal?